gavinlyonsrepo/RpiMotorLib/README.md

 ### Servo trace back issue

-rpi-lgpio 0.6 may produces a harmless `TypeError` traceback after `GPIO.cleanup()` when PWM has been used.
+rpi-lgpio 0.6 may produce a harmless `TypeError` traceback after `GPIO.cleanup()` when PWM has been used.
 This is a known upstream bug in rpi-lgpio (see [PR #23](https://github.com/waveform80/rpi-lgpio/pull/23)) and does not affect motor or servo operation.
 A fix exists in the PR but